-Other (income) expense for the year ended December 31, 2021 of 1.9 million primarily represents the gain of \$1.4 million recorded in association with the forgiveness of the PPP Loan and the gain of \$0.5 million recorded related to the termination of the joint venture in Australia.
-Interest and other income of \$10,678 and \$84,327 for the years ended December 31, 2021 and 2020, respectively, primarily consisted of interest earned on cash, cash equivalents and marketable securities.
+Other (income) expense for the year ended December 31, 2021 primarily represents the gain of \$1.4 million related to the forgiveness of the Paycheck Protection Program loan and the gain of \$0.5 million recorded related to the termination of the joint venture in Australia.
+The increase in Interest and other income is primarily due rising interest rates.